shirish93/shirish93.github.io/_fermentland/2025-08-12-future-chyang-plans.md

 ---
-layout: post
-title: Exciting future plans for my rice wine projects
 author: shirish
 categories:
 - fermentation
 - chhyang
+last_modified_at: '2026-08-04'
+layout: post
+title: Exciting future plans for my rice wine projects
 ---

 I want to create an inventory of the fermentation and planting projects for the rest of the summer.
 I have finally been successful with the tempeh-based starter culture, and that's been a massive encouragement to me.
 I'm thinking of cultivating rice wine starter culture and red rice yeast culture as well.
 If I can do those, it would be incredibly exciting.

 Beyond that, the most immediate project is growing mushrooms at my apartment.
 I also have smaller project ideas, like growing tomato plants in my hydroponic system.
 Of course, there are the regular fermentation projects I need to continue, but they're more process-based and not especially exciting.
 I haven't been able to do the actual tempeh fermentation yet, only the starter fermentation, so that would be one important project to do now that I have a ton of starter.
 My next few projects are making proper tempeh, the rice yeast starter, the red rice yeast starter, and other ferments I have been targeting, such as sorghum and rye.
 An experimental batch of rye ferment succeeded, but I want to explore that further to see how much better it can get.